-In keeping with these over arching objectives, development of the concept design for the Frasers Putney development has focused on a number of specific design objectives.
+In keeping with these over arching objectives, development of the concept design for the Frasers Putney development has achieved a number of specific design objectives in stage 1, and will be continued in stage 2.

 Variety of open space

 Provide open space that enables a range of functions and usage.
 Fundamental to the variety of open space is creating spaces that are utilised and enjoyed by the adjoining residents and the greater community by offering a diversity of open space and recreational experiences.